 This past Wednesday 17th, it was held the closing ceremony of the successful exhibition dedicated to the work of Constant Nieuwenhuys, "Constant.
 New Babylon", in the Reina Sofía museum in Madrid, which can still be visited until February 29th.

-It is an exhibition that was received with high expectations, it arrived with 20 years of delay with respect to the one held in the MACBA in Barcelona, in 1996.
-The display of models, drawings and paintings by the Madrid's museum has been worthy of being one of the best retrospectives dedicated to the Dutch artist.
-It may have not been a massive success, however, it has been one of those exhibitions that, not being a massive event, are essential to support contemporary culture and even more at Madrid.
+It is an exhibition that was received with high expectations.
+It arrived 20 years of delay with respect to the one held in the MACBA in Barcelona, in 1996.
+The display of models, drawings and paintings by Madrid's museum has been worthy of being one of the best retrospectives dedicated to the Dutch artist.
+It may not have been a massive success; however, it has been one of those exhibitions that, not being a massive event, are essential to support contemporary culture and even more at Madrid.

 In this context, the closing was expected to be more than fancy, as a result of a collaboration between the COAM and the Reina Sofia Museum, something that deserves all the compliments and, at least in its approach, could again generate enthusiasm for being one of those necessary triggers for the cultural revival of a city like Madrid.

-The first image of the even was so promising as disappointing was its outcome.
+The first image of the event was so promising, as its disappointing outcome was.

 SURFTOPIA